-- If you are considering a project that may involve placing materials in a lake, river, stream or wetland (including dry streams or wetlands) contact the Corps to find out if the project you are planning is in jurisdictional waters and is a regulated activity.
+- If you are considering a project that may involve placing materials in a lake, river, stream, dry streambed or wetland, contact the Corps to find out if the project you are planning is within jurisdictional waters and is a regulated activity.
 The Corps has the sole authority to determine this.
 A map of the Corps Districts, including contact numbers, will help you determine which office you should contact.

 Missouri Department of Natural Resources

 Jefferson City, MO 65102-0176